 "During the 2005-06 school year, nearly 35,000 children participated in the program," Holston said.
 "In addition, 18 East Baton Rouge Parish elementary schools were part of the formal research project, which evaluated the effectiveness of the program by having nine of them participate in Smart Bodies and using the other nine as a control group."

 The formal research showed students participating in Smart Bodies were twice as willing to taste fruits and vegetables.
-It also showed the participants increased their knowledge of physical activity and were more likely to be physica
+It also showed the participants increased their knowledge of physical activity and were more likely to be physically active during their participation in the Take 10! activities.

 In fact, those students were 35 percent more active during a Take 10! activity than during physical education classes at school, 22 percent more active during such activities than during recess, 51 percent more active than during lunch and 47 percent more active than after school.